-The Japanese maple is quite hardy.
 The only insect pests that bother them are aphids and scales.
 Neither insect causes death, but they can cause some tan, dead areas and leaf drop.
 If borers infest the tree, it typically means the tree is already unhealthy.
 The tree is quite susceptible to verticillium wilt, which causes dieback of major branches.

 The Japanese word "momiji" has been used to describe this tree.
 It means two things - baby's hands and crimson leaves, both of which adequately represent the Japanese maple.